pelican-eggs/eggs/game_eggs/steamcmd_servers/thefront/README.md

 You need a min of 10GB for the Server.

 ## Special Note
 DO NOT ADD STARTUP FLAGS AFTER THE SERVER PASSWORD FLAG, else you are not longer able to login into your server.
-The Passwort Flag be be everytime the LAST flag
+The Passwort Flag MUST be everytime the LAST flag